 Enter customer details

 The first step when creating a new sale quote or sale order is to enter the customer information into the document header.
 This information will appear on sales documents generated by DEAR Inventory.
+Users can also use preset templates to use saved sale order details to fill in these fields.

 Filling in the document header: